|Type||Oxford Qualification - Part-time|

 For advice on educational opportunities, credit transfer, disability and/or special needs provision and sources of funding, please email: firstname.lastname@example.org or contact the Registry on 01865 280355.

-Paul Barnwell is Director of Studies in the Historic Environment at OUDCE and a Fellow of Kellogg College.
-He previously worked for the Royal Commission on the Historical Monuments of England and English Heritage.
-He is a former President of the Vernacular Architecture Group and a member of the Councils of the Ecclesiological Society and the British Archaeological Association.
-His current research interests include medieval parish churches, and the cultural and landscape contexts of medieval buildings.
+Dr Paul Barnwell is Director of Studies in the Historic Environment at OUDCE and a Fellow of Kellogg College.
+He previously worked for the Royal Commission on the Historical Monuments of England and English Heritage, where, amongst other things, he supervised much research on industrial sites and settlements.
+He is a former President of the Vernacular Architecture Group, and a member of the advisory board for the journal Northern History.
+His current research interests include medieval parish churches, the cultural and landscape contexts of medieval buildings, and the transition from Roman Britain to Anglo-Saxon England.

 Joan Dils is a Visiting Research Fellow in History at the University of Reading.
 She has taught on the Diploma almost since it started.
 Her particular research interests are local communities of Berkshire and south Oxfordshire.
 She is currently preparing an edition of some Tudor churchwardens’ accounts for the Berkshire Record Society.